Moving from the Pacific Islands

 Deciding if New Zealand is right for you

-Life in New Zealand may be very different to your life in the Pacific.
+Life in New Zealand can be very different from your life in the Pacific.
 Learning more about New Zealand can help you decide if you want to live and work here, and bring your family.

 In New Zealand: